Who is collecting and using your personal data?

 We will retain your personal data for only as long as is necessary, and in line with our organisation’s record retention schedules.

-No automated decisions are taken using personal data provided as part of Early Help Proceedings.
+No automated decisions are taken using personal data provided for the purposes of special educational needs and disabilities (SEND) service delivery.

 Exercising your rights